quicwg/wg-materials/ietf101/minutes.md

 ### QUIC DTLS and Stream 0

 Ted: Is slide 9 what would if stayed the current structure?

 ekr: Yes.

 Ted: These crypto streams are now reliable.
 This has application beyond crypto.

-ekr: The other proprety is that they have exemption from other rules (e.g., congestion control).
+ekr: The other property is that they have exemption from other rules (e.g., congestion control).

-Ted: You are creating a marriage of convience ...
+Ted: You are creating a marriage of convenience ...

 Ian joins the stage ... thinks we can do better.
-Swallowing all of DTLS is a lot.  we migth beat DTLS into whatever we were going to do.
+Swallowing all of DTLS is a lot.  we might beat DTLS into whatever we were going to do.

 PHB: Likes it.
 Seems to solve my problem (aka web services).

 Brian: Stream 0 is icky.
 It's going to look like this.
 Is there a way that we can get there if want to do it later?

 Ian: we'd have to work that out.

 Q: does this make co-existance with gQUIC easier or harder.

 Ian: more thought required.

 Mike: Part of version negotiation includes that crypto protocol and now it's pinned to TLS.
-If we move to DTLS we're pinning it to all versions.  ekr: we'd just move invariants be DTLS invariants.  ekr; There's lots of flexibilty wrt wire image.
-Mike: special cases stream ID 0 vs byte this or that is kind of the same thing.  ekr: only once change would be to get ride of stream 0.
+If we move to DTLS we're pinning it to all versions.

+ekr: we'd just move invariants be DTLS invariants.

+ekr: There's lots of flexibility wrt wire image.

+Mike: special cases stream ID 0 vs byte this or that is kind of the same thing.

+ekr: only once change would be to get ride of stream 0.

 Spencer (as AD): 1. chair picked for a reason.
 2. expect WG to make informed decision.
 3. coming off TLS1.3 is a recharter.
-4. (as Spencer) don't have a good feeling about version negotiating and how much we might roll them.  mont: not going to wait 5 years for v2.
+4. (as Spencer) don't have a good feeling about version negotiating and how much we might roll them.

+mnot: not going to wait 5 years for v2.

 Chris: Echoing Spencers #2 comment.
 It would be good if we had time to experiment with it.
 We should definitely consider it despite scheduling concerns.

 Jana: 1. this is devil we have.
-Packetization if it's goign to sit in DTLS - loosing ...
+Packetization if it's going to sit in DTLS - loosing ...
 2. shame spiral starts a little earlier - qQUIC had tight integration and we decided to give that up on purpose.
-3. I don't if this is the right architecture - not sure this is solved by thinking about this a a layer - havinga reliable transport on top of UDP is valuable.
+3. I don't if this is the right architecture - not sure this is solved by thinking about this a a layer - having a reliable transport on top of UDP is valuable.

 Christian: Would prefer an incremental approach.

 Victor: handshake, transport, and layer.
 Decided to do just layer and thinks that the way to do it.
-Don't want to duplicat the transport.
+Don't want to duplicate the transport.

 Ted: Identified a problem and with a solution.
-If we have to impose changes on DTLS it will tkae more time.  keep the work here.
+If we have to impose changes on DTLS it will take more time.  keep the work here.

 Patrick: From a code point of view: surprised how much of an impact it made - removed 4 times as much dode.
 Hacked it up.
-Core quesiton is do we want wide or narrow API ...
+Core question is do we want wide or narrow API ...
 We should talk about the wide of the API.

 Subodh: Who controls the bytes on the wire is important.
 Having transport own the bits is valuable.
 It's fixable.

 Colin: Seems like this might be better conceptualization.

 Andrei: Thanks for bringin this up.
 Better to have better API.
-A lot of peole are not happy with DTLS services.
+A lot of people are not happy with DTLS services.

 Kazuho: Concerned about congestion control.

 Gabrial: Concerned switching horses would adversely impact interop.
 Issues with stream 0, but we shouldn't go crazy because of that.

 Tommy: Concerns about DTLS reliance.
 What would happen if we just did QUIC running it's handshake.

 ekr: Did talk an alternative where DLTS Packets = QUIC packets.

 Martin: For some people this is a feature and for some it's a bug.
 There's some duplication.
 When you duplicate the functions you don't necessarily have to duplicate the code.